Egypt acts on border region as Israel tensions linger

 The government repeated calls for a launch of the joint Israeli-Egyptian investigation into the border deaths and demanded a time-frame for its completion.

-(Additional reporting by Yasmine Saleh in Cairo and Allyn Fisher-Ilan in Jerusalem, Writing by Tom Pfeiffer and Dina Zayed, Editing by Maria Golovnina and Andrew Roche)
+(Additional reporting by Yasmine Saleh; Editing by Maria Golovnina; Writing by Tom Pfeiffer and Dina Zayed; Editing by Jon Hemming)